SergVassiliev/molmodsim-md-theory-lesson-novice/_episodes/01-Force_Fields_and_Interactions.md

 ![graph: Buckingham potential]({{ page.root }}/fig/lj-buck.svg){: width="360" }

 Exponential function describes electron density more realistically but it is computationally more expensive to calculate.

-While using Buckingham potential there is a risk of "Buckingham Catastrophe", the condition when at short-range electrostatic attraction artificially overcomes the repulsive barrier and collision between atoms occurs.
-This can be remedied by the addition of $$r^{-12}$$ term.
+[ Another drawback is that there is a risk of "Buckingham Catastrophe", the condition when at short-range electrostatic attraction artificially overcomes the repulsive barrier and collision between atoms occurs.
+This can be remedied by the addition of $$r^{-12}$$ term. ]
-{: .self_study_text :}
-- Exponential function describes electron density more realistically
-- Computationally more expensive to calculate.
-- Risk of "buckingham catastrophe" at short distances.
-{: .instructor_notes :}

 There is only one combining rule for Buckingham potential in GROMACS:
 $A_{ij}=\sqrt{(A_{ii}A_{jj})}$